overfl0wd/aws-recon/README.md

 each function iterates through specific resources for the given account and region

 ## what's the point?
-- i see value in this tool to map out an attack surface during a pentest, given a set of AWS access keys w/ read permissions is available.
+- i think this would be valuable when mapping out the attack surface of a pentest, given a set of AWS API keys w/ read permissions are available.

-- i use this internally to regularly & programmatically generate a detailed list of assets. the output is piped into Splunk as a lookup to add value to reports and alerts (adding names to resource IDs that show up in Cloudtrail, etc)
+- i also use this internally to regularly & programmatically generate a detailed list of assets. the output is piped into Splunk as a lookup to add value to reports and alerts (adding names to resource IDs that show up in Cloudtrail, etc)

 ## requirements